msprITU/MobileTracking/README.md

 ## MSPR-mobile

 The [dataset](https://www.youtube.com/playlist?list=PLMzonaXew-55493qE290Zo2Sp53DxTXrW) is released under the name of MSPR-mobile for public use.
-If you would like to download the groudtruth data please contact us.
 If you use the video dataset for your evaluations please cite the link of our data.

 ## Performance Evaluation